-- Avalanche safety gear is required for each person (beacon, probe, shovel)
+- Avalanche safety gear, required for each person (beacon, probe, shovel)

 - Transportation to/from Whistler

 - Lift access, as noted

 - Strong intermediate or better skiing or snowboarding ability with previous backcountry experience; previous Avalanche skills course (AST-1 or equivalent); participants are strongly encouraged to practice basic rope handling skills in advance of the field session (knots, belays, etc).
 When you register, a Pre-Trip Package will be sent to you detailing how to prepare for your Canada West Mountain School Ski Mountaineering course.

 Snowboarders must be on a Split-board and have experience split boarding with a pack on

 - Gear List - Canada West Mountain School Ski Mountaineering Course Gear List

 Please review the Gear List for Ski Mountaineering and contact our office with any questions.
 Each participant will receive a pre-trip training package in advance of the course to ensure everyone is properly prepared for gear, food and logisitcs.

 This 2-day course is a skills-intensive program designed to introduce you to a variety of techniques that will give you the confidence and skills to travel into some of the big-mountain terrain in the South Coast Mountains.
 The course is designed to give you the best combination of learning and practice in backcountry terrain.